-Cronus sired several children by Rhea: Hestia, Demeter, Hera, Hades, and Poseidon, but swallowed them all as soon as they were born, since he had learned that he was destined to be overcome by his own son as he had overthrown his own father.
-But when Zeus was about to be born, Rhea sought Gaia to devise a plan to save him, so that Cronus would get his retribution for his acts against Uranus and his own children.
-This, Rhea gave birth to Zeus in Crete, handing Cronus a rock wrapped in swaddling clothes, which he promptly swallowed.
+The king of the Titanes, Cronus sired several children by Rhea: Hestia, Demeter, Hera, Hades, and Poseidon, but swallowed them all as soon as they were born, since he had learned that he was destined to be overcome by his own son as he had overthrown his own father.
+But when Rhea was about the give birth to Zeus, she sought Gaea to devise a plan to save him, so that Cronus would get his retribution for his acts against Uranus and his own children.
+Thus, Rhea gave birth to Zeus in the Diktaean Cave in Crete, handing Cronus a rock wrapped in swaddling clothes, which he promptly swallowed.

-Then, Zeus was moved from Diktaean Cave (he was born there), to Ideon Andron.
+Then, Zeus was moved from the Diktaean Cave to the Idaean Cave.
 During the moving, in accordance with Diodoros, his navel fell near a river, which is the today’s Karteros River, east of Heraklion.
-According to another weaker version of the myth, Zeus did not only grow, but was also born in Ideon Andron.
+According to another weaker version of the myth, Zeus did not only grow, but was also born in the Idaean Andron.
 Another version says that Zeus was not only born, but also raised in Diktaean Cave.

-Seven good-tempered giants called Curetes (Kourites) from Evoia were asked by Rhea to guard the entrance of the cave.
-Also, every time that baby Zeus was crying, they masked the crying by banging loudly their legendary shields with their swords, thus Cronus could not hear Zeus.
+Seven good-tempered giants called Curetes (Kourites) from Euboea were invited by Rhea to guard the entrance of the cave.
+Also, every time that baby Zeus was crying, they masked the crying sound by banging loudly their legendary shields with their swords, thus Cronus could not hear Zeus crying.
 According to another version, Curetes danced a very fast dance and their armors banged loudly.
 This dance, they say, is the ancestor of today's Pentozalis, a traditional cretan dance.